 Climate change is scientifically based, logic at its finest…right?
 At least that’s how proponents support their consensus.
 Science is not political or moral but a practice of “observe, test, and observe again,” a discipline that is rigorous and repeating, but more importantly, always challenged.
 Meaning, science knows that what is true today may not be true tomorrow.

-Religion’s mix with science is not new.
+Religion’s mix of science is not new.
 Hundreds of years ago, great minds who were driven by their strong religious beliefs centered much of their discoveries around God.
 Even though many of the great minds believed in separating science from religion, their faith underpinned much of their work.
 As Charles E. Hummel states in The Faith Behind the Famous: Isaac Newton, “The biblical doctrine of creation undergirded Newton’s science.”

 And to really highlight why religion’s mix can mislead our understanding of the world, not so long ago and according to scientists of the day, the world was flat, and the Earth was the center of the universe.
 To put this in a religious metaphorical context, where else was hell but over an edge.
 And, how could God’s finest creation, us and our planet, be positioned anywhere else in the cosmos but in the center of it all?
 Any deniers were considered heretics and burned at the stake…science was religious.